-County Board All disciplinary action up to and including termination of all personnel County Administrator All disciplinary action up to and including termination of all personnel below department head level and all disciplinary action up to termination of department head level positions.
+All disciplinary action up to and including termination of all personnel

+County Administrator All disciplinary action up to and including termination of all personnel below department head level and all disciplinary action up to termination of department head level positions.
 County Board approval is required for termination of department heads.
-Department Head All disciplinary action up to written reprimand of personnel under the department head's authority Supervisor Personal discussion, verbal warning and counseling statements of personnel under the supervisor's authority
+Department Head All disciplinary action up to written reprimand of personnel under the department head's authority, or as otherwise directed by the County Administrator.
+[For example, on occasion the department head and/or HR Director may be requested by the Administrator to administer a suspension or termination notice if the Administrator is unavailable or out of the office.
+It provides most timely notification to the employee and union.]
+Supervisor Personal discussion, verbal warning and counseling statements of personnel under the supervisor's authority